FabianoEger/tago-documentation/tutorials.rst

 Wait few seconds for the Python to start the program and press the button on the switch.
 You should then receive an e-mail from Tago.
 Release the button, and you will see the status on the display.
 Press again, and receive another e-mail ;-)
 If you have any issue or question about this application, access our `Forum <https://community.tago.io/>`_ .

-Right, we know... it was not a very exciting application for a good use of a BBB and Tago.
-But at least, we hope it gave you a good idea about how to set the ecosystem around Tago and your device easily.
+Right, we know... you can do much more with the BBB and Tago!
+But at least, we hope you got the idea about how to set the ecosystem around Tago and your device.
-To get more from Tago and your BBB, check out the new :ref:`tutorial <ref_tutorials_advanced_bbb> soon` .
-There you will be able to send and receive data from Tago, run scripts in the Analysis and combine data.
+Take a look at the :ref:`concepts <ref_concepts>` , our :ref:`API's <ref_api_api>` and :ref:`SDK's <>` to get the full potential of Tago in your system!